Based on the information available the following notices can be served by the Director under Section 74C of EMPCA:

 Anyone served a notice has 14 days in which to

 lodge an appeal with the Resource Management and Planning Appeal Tribunal.
-The person issued with the notice must comply with the requirements of a notice, this includes meeting specified dates for completion of an action or submission of relevant documents.
+The person issued with the notice must comply with the requirements of notice, this includes meeting specified dates for completion of an action or submission of relevant documents.
 Requests for Extension may be considered in some cases.

 All State and Commonwealth legislation, State regulations and State or Environmental Policies triggered through the actions or works required under a Notice must be complied with.
 This may include, but is not limited to the: